bengarrett/DOSee/docs/README.md

 Due to the PWA offline feature, web browsers need to unregister the service workers to reflect any changes to the application code.
 There is a red _Update DOSee and the service worker_ button on the index.html example that will do this and then reload the browser window.
 The eventListener code for this button can be found in the `src/js/dosee-sw.js` file.

+## Gamepad support

+DOSee has hacked support for Xbox and PlayStation gamepad controllers, which act as keyboard input for DOS games.
+When enabled, gamepad buttons map to keyboard controls (D-pad for arrow keys, face buttons for common actions like Space, Enter, Escape).
+To customize or modify the button mappings, edit the `export const gamepadConfigs = {}` object in `src/js/dosee-gamepad.js`.

 ### License

 1. DOSee is under a GPL-3.0 license.